-The unmistakable site of a Guardsman standing smartly to attention on the forecourt of Buckingham Palace is as much an icon to British culture as the red telephone box or a cup of English tea.
+The unmistakable sight of a Guardsman standing smartly to attention on the forecourt of Buckingham Palace is as much an icon to British culture as the red telephone box or a cup of English tea.

-Magnanimous to Guardsmen are the striking black headdresses worn by them, a piece of uniform called the Bearskin.
+Magnanimous to guardsmen are the striking black headdresses worn by them, a piece of uniform called the Bearskin.

 But what is it all about?

-Here, as we examine the history behind the frequently controversial Bearskin, exploring which other armies around the world wears them and the process behind their manufacture.
+Here, we examine the history behind the frequently controversial Bearskin, exploring which other armies around the world wears them and the process behind their manufacture.
 Are they really made of bear fur and just how tall are the men and women underneath them?